chunyichen0601/PyQT_APPs/README.md

 Connect Python and SQLite to query the paper database ([NIPS 2015 Papers](https://www.kaggle.com/datasets/benhamner/nips-2015-papers) ; [download](https://ntpuccw.blog/qt-designer-pyqt-sqlite-%e8%b3%87%e6%96%99%e5%ba%ab%e7%9a%84%e6%8a%80%e8%a1%93%e8%88%87%e6%87%89%e7%94%a8/)).
 This application include the three types of query database the and provides sub-windows to view the details.

 ## [Webcraeler](/webcrawler/)
 This application is exhibit the standings, sport news, and web forum articles.
+In part of PTT, we can check the complete information in sub-windows.
 Types of sports included are as follows:

 * CPBL
   * Standings